top of page

 Tuck Top Auto Bottom (TTAB)

-The other main advantage of this type of box is the glued bottom makes it more secured, especially if the product is heavier
+The other main advantage of this type of box is the glued bottom makes it more secure, especially if the product is heavier.

 Key features